 I’d just hung the deer by its neck on the swingset for skinning and butchering when.....
 "Oh Hum-BERTO!
 Puh-LEAZE!"

 I looked over and it was our new neighbor Freddie, wailing from his patio door, his face a mask of horror and disgust.
 "Humberto!
-How COULD YOU?
-Why that’s AWFUL!”
+How could you?!
+Why that’s awful!"

-Freddie moved here recently from San Francisco.
+Freddie moved to south Louisiana recently from San Francisco.
 People didn’t skin deer in their backyards there.
 Freddie used to open his back door, prance to the fence, and discuss the screen and stage with fellow wine sniffers.
 Now he opens his back door and finds an assassinated deer dangling with its tongue hanging out, and some guy in blood-spattered camo slashing at it with a skinning knife, between swigs from a sixteen-ounce Brewskie encased in crumpled bag.

 I looked over after a hearty swig.
 "How could?"
 I belched.
 "How could I?
 It’s easy, Fred."
 I wiped my bloody finger on my pants, held it aloft and curled it.
 "You do this," then made trigger-pulling motions.
 "See Fred?
 See you easy?
 Bet even you could do it Freddie my boy.
 You’re good with your fingers aren’t ya?
 Aren’t...?"